Star Comics (Italy): Mondadori Era (since 2022)

 On 6 June 2022, it was announced that the Mondadori Group had acquired 51% of the share capital of the Perugia-based publisher Star Comics, in a deal estimated to be worth €15 million.
 The agreement stipulated that CEO Simone Bovini and editorial director Claudia Bovini would retain their respective managerial roles, as would the majority of their editorial staff.
 The headquarters of Star Comics remained in Bosco, and Mondadori also acquired 100% of Grafiche Bovini S.r.L., the company previously responsible for printing and distributing Star Comics titles.

-Mondadori’s CEO Antonio Porro praised Star Comics’ development and diversification of formats and genres, which contributed to the continual expansion of its catalogue.
-The Milan-based publishing giant saw the acquisition as a strategic step to expand into the growing comics market by aligning with the Bovini family’s publishing house, which had become a central player not only in newsstands but also in bookstores and comic book shops across the country.
+Mondadori's CEO Antonio Porro praised Star Comics' development and diversification of formats and genres, which contributed to the continual expansion of its catalogue.
+The Milan-based publishing giant saw the acquisition as a strategic step to expand into the growing comics market by aligning with the Bovini family's publishing house, which had become a central player not only in newsstands but also in bookstores and comic book shops across the country.

-“The comics segment has, in recent years, been a significant driver of growth for the entire book industry, thanks to the strong innovation in its offerings and its extraordinary ability to engage new readers.”
+"The comics segment has, in recent years, been a significant driver of growth for the entire book industry, thanks to the strong innovation in its offerings and its extraordinary ability to engage new readers."

-For Star Comics, as stated in official remarks by Claudia Bovini, the opportunity to join Italy’s leading publishing group opened a new path toward affirming comics as a mainstream cultural product, similar to what had already happened in other European countries.
+For Star Comics, as stated in official remarks by Claudia Bovini, the opportunity to join Italy's leading publishing group opened a new path toward affirming comics as a mainstream cultural product, similar to what had already happened in other European countries.

 A direct consequence at the sales level was that Mondadori/Star Comics achieved over 30% of the comics market share in the bookstore circuit, becoming the leading comics publisher in Italy within that sector.
 Star Comics thus gained a leadership position in bookstores, which have emerged as the fastest-growing retail outlets for comics internationally during the 2020s.
 The publisher positioned itself ahead of other major players such as Sergio Bonelli Editore, Edizioni BD, and Panini Comics.

 This strategic move reflects broader trends in the Direct Market of the United States, widely considered the reference point for the Western comics industry.
 In fact, 2021 marked the best year ever for U.S. comics sales, reaching over $2 billion in total revenue.
 This record holds even when adjusted for inflation, going back to the 1950s.
 There was a stunning 62% increase in sales compared to 2020, and a 70% increase over 2019.
 The bookstore market led this surge, generating $1.165 billion in revenue.
 Comic book shops—once the main distribution channel (since the modern era began in 1992)—ranked second with around $700 million in sales.
 Digital comics came in third with $170 million, while other channels (such as newsstands and drugstores) accounted for just $35 million.

-On September 5, 2023, Star Comics announced that it would be the new Italian publisher of Frank Miller's works.
+On September 5, 2023, Star Comics announced that it would be the new Italian publisher of Frank Miller's works, meanwhile from 2024 succeeds to Magic Press as Italian publisher of Hellboy comics.

 On March 3, 2025, Mondadori's stake will rise to 75.5%.